-As the son and grandson of Navy admirals, the values of duty, honor and service to county were instilled in John from a very young age.
-After graduating from the U.S. Naval Academy, John launched a 22-year career as a Naval aviator.
+As the son and grandson of distinguished Navy admirals, John McCain deeply values duty, honor and service of country.
+John attended college at the United States Naval Academy, and launched a 22-year career as a naval aviator upon his graduation.

-On July 29, 1967, John narrowly survived the first of several near-death experiences in the Navy.
-While in the Gulf of Tonkin preparing to take off on a bombing mission over North Vietnam from his ship, the USS Forrestal, a missile accidentally fired from a nearby plane and struck the fuel tanks on his plane, triggering a massive fire that detonated additional missiles and ultimately cost the lives of 134 sailors—the worst Naval disaster since World War II.
+On July 29, 1967, John narrowly survived the first of many near-death experiences during his lifetime while preparing to take off on a bombing mission over North Vietnam from his ship, the USS Forrestal.
+A missile accidentally fired from a nearby plane struck the fuel tanks on his plane.

-After Vietnam, John continued his service, attending the National War College before being assigned as commanding officer of the Navy’s largest aviation squadron at Cecil Field in Jacksonville, Florida.
-John’s last Navy duty assignment was to serve as the Navy Liaison to the U.S. Senate.
+Senator McCain's last Navy duty assignment was to serve as the naval liaison to the United States Senate.
 He retired from the Navy in 1981.
-His military honors include the Silver Star, Bronze Star, Legion of Merit, Purple Heart, and the Distinguished Flying Cross.
+His naval honors include the Silver Star, Bronze Star, Legion of Merit, Purple Heart, and the Distinguished Flying Cross.

-John has seven children and four grandchildren, and currently lives in Phoenix, Arizona with his wife, Cindy.
+Senator McCain has seven children and four grandchildren, and currently lives in Phoenix, Arizona with his wife Cindy.